East Prussia: History as a province

-In the 1772 First Partition of Poland, the Prussian king Frederick the Great annexed neighboring Royal Prussia, i.e., the Polish voivodeships of Pomerania (Gdańsk Pomerania or Pomerelia), Malbork, Chełmno and the Prince-Bishopric of Warmia, thereby connecting his Prussian and Farther Pomeranian lands and cutting the rest of Poland from the Baltic coast.
-The territory of Warmia was incorporated into the lands of former Ducal Prussia, which, by administrative deed of 31 January 1772 were named East Prussia.
-The former Polish Pomerelian lands beyond the Vistula River together with Marienburg (Malbork) and Culmer Land (Chełmno Land) formed the Province of West Prussia with its capital at Marienwerder (Kwidzyn) in 1773.
-The Polish Partition Sejm ratified the cession on 30 September 1772, whereafter Frederick officially went on to call himself a King "of" Prussia.
+In the 1772 First Partition of Poland, King Frederick the Great annexed neighbouring Royal Prussia – the Polish voivodeships (provinces) of Pomerania (Pomerelia), Malbork, Chełmno and the Prince-Bishopric of Warmia.
+This connected his Prussian and Farther Pomeranian lands and cut the remainder of Poland off from the Baltic coast.
+The Polish Partition Sejm ratified the cession on 22 September 1772, after which Frederick styled himself King "of" Prussia rather than "in" Prussia.
+The territory of Warmia was incorporated into the former Ducal Prussia, which was designated "East Prussia" by administrative decree of 31 January 1773.
+The former Polish Pomerelian lands beyond the Vistula together with Marienburg and the Culmer Land formed the Province of West Prussia with its capital at Marienwerder.

-The former Ducal Prussian districts of Eylau (Iława), Marienwerder, Riesenburg (Prabuty) and Schönberg (Szymbark) passed to West Prussia.
-Until the Prussian reforms of 1808, the administration in East Prussia was transferred to the General War and Finance Directorate in Berlin, represented by two local chamber departments:
+Several former Ducal Prussian districts – Eylau (now Iława), Marienwerder, Riesenburg (now Prabuty) and Schönberg (now Szymbark) – were also transferred to West Prussia.
+Until the Prussian reforms of 1808, the government of East Prussia was administered through the General War and Finance Directorate in Berlin, represented locally by two chamber departments: